Man Utd complete £72m signing of striker Hojlund

 "Once I had spoken to the manager, I knew this environment would be perfect for my development; I am relishing the opportunity to work with one of the best coaches in the world.

-"Under his guidance and support I know that I am capable of achieving great things together with my new teammates at this special club."
+"Under his guidance and support I know that I am capable of achieving great things together with my new team-mates at this special club."

 Hojlund began his senior career at Copenhagen, making his Danish Superliga debut aged 17 in 2020 before switching to Austrian side Sturm Graz two years later.